Logo Global Gateway

 As CopPhil moves beyond a year of major delivery and visibility, the focus now shifts to building on this momentum and turning demonstrated capabilities into sustained impact.
 The foundations laid through service development, training, outreach and stakeholder engagement have positioned CopPhil as a growing reference point for the operational use of Earth Observation data in the Philippines.

-Building on the achievements of 2025, CopPhil looks ahead to 2026 with a clear focus on mainstreaming Copernicus-based services, supporting their regular integration into institutional workflows and long-term, locally driven use across the Philippine EO ecosystem and partner governmental organisations.
+Building on the achievements of 2025, CopPhil looks ahead to 2026 with a clear focus on mainstreaming Copernicus-based services, supporting their regular integration into institutional workflows and long-term, locally driven use across the Philippine EO ecosystem and partner governmental organizations.

 Background Information

-As a flagship and unique programme of the EU’s Global Gateway strategy, CopPhil is designed to harness digital resources and space technology for sustainable development and to support innovations in research and business in close cooperation with government partners.
+As a flagship and unique program of the EU’s Global Gateway strategy, CopPhil is designed to harness digital resources and space technology for sustainable development and to support innovations in research and business in close cooperation with government partners.

 CopPhil is managed by the European Union Delegation to the Philippines.
 It is implemented by the European Space Agency (ESA) in partnership with the Philippine Space Agency (PhilSA) and the Philippine Department of Science and Technology (DOST).
-In addition to the development of the Earth Observation pilot services, the activities of CopPhil include the establishment of a Copernicus Data Centre and IT infrastructure as well as awareness-raising and knowledge and skills transfer related to Copernicus data and information.
+In addition to the development of the Earth Observation pilot services, the activities of CopPhil include the establishment of a Copernicus Data Center and IT infrastructure as well as awareness-raising and knowledge and skills transfer related to Copernicus data and information.